 It covers more than 300 square km in and around Dana village and Wadi Dana.

-The native inhabitants are the Al Atata tribe that have been living there for more than 6000 years – but nowadays, there are also a few guest houses that host visitors from all around the world.
+The native inhabitants are the Al Atata tribe has been living there for more than 6000 years – but nowadays, there are also a few guesthouses that host visitors from all around the world.

-Dana is a top tourist spot, especially for hikers (and sunset lovers) and people who are looking for off-the-beaten-path places in Jordan.
+Dana is a top tourist spot, especially for hikers (and sunset lovers) and people looking for off-the-beaten-path places in Jordan.

 I, very spontaneously, booked my accommodations and planned to go on a short hike the next day.
 I am not going to lie – I hated my hike.
-But I normally only hike in Switzerland (or Central Europe) where I am hiking as I chase lakes.
+I normally only hike in Switzerland (or Central Europe), where I am hiking as I chase lakes.

-Here there was no lakes to chase and I was exhausted from my Wadi Mujib trip the day before.
+Here there were no lakes to chase and I was exhausted from my Wadi Mujib trip the day before.
 I recommend staying here overnight and enjoying one of the many hiking trails.

 Tip: Normally, the guesthouses offer guided hiking tours (guided tours surely make sense here) and you can book them on the spot once you arrive.